 Established in 1664 and incorporated by Home Rule Charter on October 30, 1672, the Town of New Shoreham (named after Shoreham in Sussex County, England) has a Council-Manager form of government.

 The Town Council is comprised of a First Warden, Second Warden and three Town Councilors, elected each even numbered year for a two-year term.
 Regular Town Council meetings are generally held on the first Monday and third Wednesday of each month at 7:00pm, at the Town Hall or other designated location.
-View or download the 2014 Town Council Revised Meeting Schedule.
+View or download the 2015 Town Council Meeting Schedule.
 Check the website News section for meeting cancellations or other changes or contact the Town Clerk's Office at 466-3200 to confirm the meeting schedule.

 Use the link below to access Town Council agenda and minutes, as well as other Town documents.

 Town of New Shoreham ClerkBase Home Page

 View or download the Council approved Town Schedule of Fees, as of May 21, 2014.

 View or download the Guideline and Form for Public Records Requests.